MojoAuth/mojoauth-docs/content/sdks/asp.net/index.md

 ```

+## APIs

+This section contains a list of all APIs.

 ### Send magic link on the email

 Use the MojoAuth `SendMagicLink()` Method to send magic link on the email.